-Visiting a Port Wine cellar is one of the most popular things to do in a group trip to Porto.
-There are a lot of cellars that offer visits and wine tastings and so there’s a lot to choose from!
+Visiting a Port wine lodge is one of the most popular things to do in a group trip to Porto.
+There are a lot of lodges that offer visits and wine tastings and so there’s a lot to choose from!

-If you want an in depth look at the possibilities, head on to our of the best Port Wine cellars and take your pick!
+If you want an in depth look at the possibilities, head on to our of the best Port wine lodges and take your pick!

 Ride a bike in Foz